amoudgl/distributed-dtp/README.md

 For fast DTP training with layer parallelism on CIFAR-10, do:
 ```
 python main.py model=layer_parallel_dtp \
     trainer=layer_parallel \
     scheduler=cosine \
     network=simple_vgg \
     datamodule=cifar10 \
     datamodule.num_workers=1 \
     trainer.gpus=6
 ```
 The above command will launch N processes corresponding to N layers in the backward net.
-Any number of GPUs can be passed via command line, each process will use GPU device `rank % trainer.gpus`.
+Any number of GPUs can be passed via command line; each process will use GPU device `rank % trainer.gpus`.

 It is recommended to use `trainer.gpus=1` for debugging.